 April 2019: We are grateful for receiving the 2018 Cozzarelli Prize from the National Academy of Sciences for the Best Biological Sciences Paper published in 2018!

-April 2019: Congrats to Ian for his selection to give a seminar at the 2019 EMBO Toxin-Antitoxin meeting in Windsor, England!
+April 2019: Congrats to Ian for his selection to give a seminar at the 2019 EMBO Toxin-Antitoxin meeting!

 July 2018: Congrats to Christine for being selected the 2019 ASBMB Young Investigator!